 What if Woody is right (at least as his quote would apply to weight loss)?
 What if cutting calories and running yourself ragged exercising don’t work because, well, you’re not overweight because you eat too much and don’t exercise enough?

 A group of scientists from multiple institutions looked at a number of other reasons that we could be in the midst of an obesity epidemic that have nothing to do with diet and exercise, or as they call them, the Big Two.
-They make the case in an paper published online in advance of print in the International Journal of Obesity that so many have so fully accepted the Big Two that pretty much no one has bothered to look for any other causes.
+They make the case in a paper titled “Putative contributors to the secular increase in obesity: exploring the roads less traveled,” published in the International Journal of Obesity that so many have so fully accepted the Big Two that pretty much no one has bothered to look for any other causes.
 As they jay out their paper…

 We highlight evidence showing that the obesogenic influence of the Big Two is largely ‘circumstantial,’ relying heavily on ecological correlations rather than individual-level epidemiologic data or randomized experiments.
 Subsequently, we delineate the evidence for 10 other putative factors for which the evidence is also circumstantial but in many cases, at least equally compelling.
 We conclude that undue attention has been devoted to reduced physical activity and food marketing practices as postulated causes for the epidemic, yielding neglect of other plausible mechanisms.